Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Introduction

 \section{Introduction}

 \IEEEPARstart{E}{lectricity} supply and demand in traditional power systems have been balanced by adjusting the outputs of generators and centralized energy storage systems to track load variations.
 However, in response to the global energy crisis, power systems worldwide are transforming to integrate more and more renewable energies, such as wind power and photovoltaic (PV), which are highly volatile and thereby increase the demand for balancing services.
 In this context, power system operators have started to pay more attention to the flexibility offered by distributed energy resources (DERs) on the demand side, e.g., electric vehicles (EVs), battery energy storage systems (BESS), and heat pumps (HPs).
 Characterized by their flexible operational capabilities, DERs possess the potential to offer substantial flexibility to power systems and to mitigate the variability from renewables.
-Consequently, activating the flexibility of demand-side DERs in power systems operation has become a widespread goal \cite{IEA2019PowerSystem}.
+Consequently, activating the flexibility of demand-side DERs in power system operations has become a widespread goal \cite{IEA2019PowerSystem}.

-The flexibility of demand-side DERs can be utilized both to provide balancing services at the transmission system level and to support voltage control and congestion management at the distribution system level \cite{jin2020local}.
-This paper mainly focuses on the former application, yet the proposed methodologies can also be intuitively adapted to the latter scenario.

-Due to the small individual capacity and large population of DERs, it is impractical for transmission system operators (TSOs) to consider each DER when computing the dispatch strategy.
-DERs need to be aggregated to a certain capacity before participating in the transmission system operation, such as for energy arbitrage and ancillary services provision, leading to the emergence of aggregators who serve as intermediaries between DER users and the TSO \cite{okur2021aggregator}.
-On the other hand, since DERs are physically located within distribution systems, the dispatch of DERs can affect the security and power quality of distribution systems.
-Thus, distribution system operators (DSOs) should also play an important role in flexibility activation.
-In this paper, we consider the framework where the DSO coordinates a flexibility market to activate the flexibility of DERs (with intermediary aggregators) to participate in the transmission system operation, as depicted in Fig. \ref{fig:framework}.
+Due to the small individual capacity and large population, DERs need to be aggregated to a certain capacity for better management and computation from the power system's perspective, leading to the emergence of third-party aggregators who serve as intermediaries between DER users and the power system operators-the transmission system operator (TSO) or the distribution system operator (DSO) \cite{okur2021aggregator}.
+Aggregating a large number of DERs can provide flexibility for the transmission system operation, such as participating in energy arbitrage and providing ancillary services.
+However, since DERs are physically located within distribution systems, adjustments in the power of numerous DERs can affect the distribution system's security, power quality, and operational efficiency.
+Thus, the DSO also needs to be involved in aggregating the DERs' flexibilities to participate in transmission system operations, i.e., TSO-DSO coordination.